 Efficiency saves time and money in construction and in any other industry.
 Lean construction helps to enhance value and reduce any kind of waste.
 Any increase in productivity reduces the risk of losing profit and directly contributes to continued business success.
 Any reduction in waste, either material or procedural waste results in the overall efficiency of the project.

 Basically, Lean Construction benefits our existing resources by:

 - Correctly planning the right amount of resources, for the usage of the right people at the right time.

 - Scheduling everything to perfection (or close).

 - Improving on-site productivity, doing more in less time.

 The greatest benefit of lean construction is being able to create an integrated project; where there’s an atmosphere of trust and respect, which leads to more open communication and sharing of knowledge.
 This allows the entire team to become more aligned with the owner’s desired outcomes and objectives.
 Teams can manage schedule, cost, and quality in a way that does not risk those key outcomes but instead, it adds value to the overall results.

 Going Lean, the Future of Construction

 Projects can be streamlined and simplified.
-To stay ahead in the construction industry, companies need to start thinking (and applying) Lean.
+To stay ahead in the construction industry, companies need to become Lean.
 When implemented correctly, it truly helps teams maximize project efficiency and reduce overall risk.
-From a reduction in waste, increased ROI, a higher quality of work and more, the benefits of Lean construction can no longer be ignored.
+From a reduction in waste, increased ROI, a higher quality of work, and more, the benefits of Lean construction can no longer be ignored.